[Updated] Your ultimate gel-polish troubleshooting guide

 How can I apply gel-polish close to the cuticle?

 “The more time you can spend preparing, the better your gel-polish manicure will be.
-Cuticles are key so make sure you always push back and remove your client’s excess cuticle,” says Claire Aggarwal, founder of Perfect 10 mobile beauty and head of business development at Re:new Beauty, which distributes Bio Sculpture.
+Cuticles are key so make sure you always push back and remove your client’s excess cuticle,” says Claire Aggarwal, founder of Perfect 10 mobile beauty and chief operating officer at Re:new Beauty, which distributes Bio Sculpture.

 “Take your time.
 Currently, everyone is obsessed with five-finger curing.
 If you are painting properly it takes around 30-40 seconds to paint two nails.
 So, once you have painted one coat of gel onto two nails, ask your client to pop their hands under the lamp.